Kizz4/practice/intermediate_projects/reddit_client/README.md

-# reddit client
+# Reddit client

-This is the 'reddit client' project from the Intermediate section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for intermediate developers.
+And the [link](https://roadmap.sh/projects/reddit-client) of the project himself